CodecoolBP20161/from-python-to-java-codecool-shop-team2/README.md

 3. Thymeleaf template engine
 4. HTML5, Bootstrap, jQuery

-_If you need more info, look at the pom.xml_
+_If you need more info, look at the pom.xml!_

 # Usage